 Virtually all students enrolled in a certificate or degree program at Wenatchee Valley College take at least one math course, since mathematical problem-solving skills are valuable in most areas of life.
-As part of the registration process, new WVC students seeking a degree or certificate take the ASSET placement exam to determine if they are ready for 100-level and above college classes in math and English.
-If their scores indicate a need for developmental courses to strengthen their skills, they may enroll in basic math and algebra courses (MATH 090, 095, 096, 097).
+As part of the registration process, new WVC students seeking a degree or certificate can use multiple measures (including accuplacer, EdReady, transcript placement, or an SBAC or AP score) to determine if they are ready for 100-level and above college classes in math.
+If their scores indicate a need for developmental courses to strengthen their skills, they may enroll in basic math and algebra courses (MATH 090, 093, 098, 099).

-College-level mathematics courses at WVC include college algebra, mathematical reasoning, pre-calculus (algebra and trigonometry), calculus and analytical geometry, elements of calculus, finite mathematics, statistical analysis, and linear algebra.
+College-level mathematics courses at WVC include math in society, precalculus (algebra and trigonometry), calculus and analytical geometry, business precalculus and business calculus, finite mathematics, statistics, linear algebra, and differential equations.
 Special topics and independent study courses are also available for varying credits.
-Computer science and computer applications courses are also available, currently administered by the business division at WVC.

 The associate of arts and sciences (transfer) degree requires at least 5 credits of quantitative skills classes, taken from either mathematics or computer science, and up to 10 credits of non-lab math or science classes--plus additional electives.
-Students earning an associate of technical sciences degree need at least intermediate algebra, unless exempted by their ASSET scores.
+Students earning an associate of technical sciences degree need at least intermediate algebra.
 Most workforce education (professional/technical programs) at WVC have other math requirements as well.

 Students who complete developmental math courses will be able to: